 - You have the right to know all of your child’s test scores and what they mean

-- You have the right to attend parent workshops where differentiated curriculums, and classrooms with compacted curriculums are explained to you
+- You have the right to attend parent workshops where differentiated curricula, and classrooms with compacted curricula are explained to you

 - You have the right to expect your child’s teacher to love, respect, and educate your child with the same amount of time and dedication she or he gives to all the other children in the classroom.

 - You have the right to feel comfortable and supported by the educational system as a parent and advocate for your child, gifted children, and all children.